 Creative Spark Partnership Fund is developed for building partnerships between universities and creative institutions in the UK and those in programme countries in order to support enterprise education and establish enterprise centres/hubs.

 The grant is designed to enhance existing partnerships or foster new ones between UK Higher Education Institutions, related national bodies in the creative sector and the equivalent institutions in the participating countries.

-In 2018-19, 37 UK institutions were awarded a maximum of £50,000 funding for new creative economy partnerships between the UK and seven programme countries: Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Ukraine and Uzbekistan.
+In 2018-19, 37 partnership projects were awarded a maximum of £50,000 funding for new creative economy partnerships between the UK and seven programme countries: Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Ukraine and Uzbekistan.

 Partnerships aim to support the following areas:

 - Skills development for students and young creative entrepreneurs